-Like other Disney theme parks, if you can go right when the park opens on a weekday that is not during a holiday season, this is your best bet.
+Like other Disney theme parks, if you can go right when the park opens on a weekday that is not during a holiday, this is your best bet for avoiding crowds.
 It’s what we do, and we’re able to more or less walk on and off of rides.

-We did go in August recently which is the peak holiday season.
+We did go in August a few years ago, which is the peak holiday season.
 It was miserably hot and crowded with loads of tourists from the mainland.
 The new Shanghai Disneyland has eased these crowds a little, but they are likely to still be there during school holidays like this.

 When it was considered crowded during a recent Easter week, a wait for Dumbo (one of the most popular rides) was 25 minutes.
-Having just been at Shanghai Disneyland, where wait times exceeded 3 hours, 25 minutes is not a big deal to me.
+Having just been to Shanghai Disneyland, where wait times exceeded 3 hours, 25 minutes was not a big deal to me.

-It is considered “long” by Hong Kong Disneyland standards.
-The exception is that the Toy Soldier Parachute Drop can easily be an hour wait time during any season.
+This is considered “long” by Hong Kong Disneyland standards.
+The exception is that the Toy Soldier Parachute Drop can easily be an hour’s wait time during any season.
 In my opinion, this Hong Kong Disneyland ride has the slowest-moving line in the entire park.

 Download the Hong Kong Disneyland App

-The Hong Kong Disneyland app will tell you approximately how long the wait times are at certain rides, tell you where and what time certain characters will appear, show a GPS enabled map, make reservations, and provide a variety of other details.
+The Hong Kong Disneyland app will tell you approximately how long the wait times are at certain rides, where and what time certain characters will appear, show a GPS-enabled map, make reservations, and provide various other details.
 Downloading this free app is a must.

-There are two types of Priority Special admission passes that you can choose to purchase online in advance or when you enter the park.
-Walk-up purchase locations include Main Entrance Ticket Booths, Pooh Corner, and Expo Shop.
-If staying at a Hong Kong Disneyland hotel, a discounted Priority Special price is available at the front desk.
+There are two types of Disney Premier Access that you can choose to purchase online in advance or when you enter the park.
+Walk-up purchase locations vary and are designated by the resort and change from time to time.

 These passes allow guests to enter rides via a shorter queue.
-It’s important to know that this queue for favorite rides like Iron Man can still be 20 minutes long, but this is shorter than the main line.
+It’s important to know that this queue for favorite rides like Iron Man can still be 20 minutes long (or longer), but this is shorter than the main line.